reelyactive/hlc-server/README.md

 Administrative Interface
 ------------------------

 Browse to [http://localhost:3001/admin](http://localhost:3001/admin) to associate IDs with URLs containing JSON metadata, and to add places and their associated IDs.
-The default username and password are both _admin_.
+The default password is _admin_.

 Connecting with services